xtocdra/macbookpro13-2/README.md

-# The State of Linux on MacBook Pro late 2016 with Touch Bar (model 13,2) T1 Chips.
+# State of Linux on MacBook Pro late 2016 with Touch Bar (model 13,2) T1 Chips.

 - Version 1.00 as of 15 Dec 2025